 Q4: WHAT KIND OF CUSTOMER SERVICE ARE YOU ABLE TO PROVIDE?

 Finally, the ability to execute any campaign at-length comes down to stamina.
 Perhaps you have a team or perhaps you don’t.
 For solopreneurs especially, I know it’s just Y-O-U but, don’t let that scare you away.
 That’s why I’m writing this post!
 Planning this far in-advance will help you progress your business no matter the size of your company.
 Just because you’re smaller does not mean that you should hold back.
 It is daunting to consider what goes into months worth of holiday planning BUT brands engage because it’s a time of year when consumers are most willing to pursue a purchase in order to fulfill a need.
 While the season of giving is growing, you should consider expanding your promotions in a way that aids them in finding just what they need, in-advance, on a budget and with ease.

 So, in light of this, Q5 isn’t actually a question at all – it’s a tip, and it’s the best tip I can give:

 Holiday biz planning is intense but it is worthwhile.
 I know this from experience with working with brands big and small throughout my career and, from each of those experiences, all I can say is that starting early never hurts but starting late always does.
 Don’t think that holiday planning is just about your ability to jump on another trend.
 It is an opportunity that not only excites current customers but that brings new ones and sets the tone for the year ahead.
 Go into 2018 with momentum so you can keep business growing beyond the holiday season!

 Need help nailing down a holiday strategy?
 Or, want a professional to do it all for you?
-Set up a FREE discovery call with me!
+CONTACT ME.

 I will help you set-up a stress-free strategy based on your goals, budget, and the needs of your business so you can end 2017 with a bang and rock the heck out of your New Year!